RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/ETrading.md

 bcm-1: basics of classes, public/protected/private modifieres
 exi-1: basics of class extension
-col-1: basics of the HashMap and ArrayList classes
+col-1: basics of the ArrayList class
+col-2: basics of the HashMap class
 abs-1: basics of abstract classes

 #### Learning Activities